Glyphack/Glyphack/content/blog/huec/index.md

 My goal was to have a workflow like this:

-- Turn on/off the light form computer.
-For when I'm sitting on the desk and don't want to grab my phone.
+- Turn on/off the light from the computer.
+For when I'm sitting at the desk and don't want to grab my phone.
 Also it's nice to be able to set brightness and color.
 - Turn on the light in the morning when I wake up and turn off when the sun is up.

 The first functionality is almost done.
 I can turn the light on and off but how do I change the color?